ArifShaik0/Chrome-Extension/Chrome extension/README.md

 2. Open Chrome and go to: `chrome://extensions/`
 3. Enable **Developer mode** (top right).
 4. Click **Load unpacked** and select this project folder.
 5. The extension icon will appear in your toolbar.

+6. **Also available in Chrome Web Store.
+Search: Space Shooter -  Time Pass Game**

 ---